MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-deploy-asset.md

 ## Dynamics 365 Commerce Cloud Scale Unit (CSU) extension and e-Commerce package deployment

-Starting version 3.\* **Dynamics Lifecycle Services (LCS) Asset Deployment** task supports deploying Commerce packages.
-In version 3.\* new field type called **Type of asset** is added to select the commerce package deployment type.
-The default value for the **Type of asset** field is Software deployable package, Select **Software deployable package - Finance and Operation environment deployment,  Commerce Cloud Scale Unit Extension - CSU Extension package deployment and e-Commerce Package - e-Commerce environment deployment**.
+Starting with version 3.\*, the **Dynamics Lifecycle Services (LCS) Asset Deployment** task supports deploying Commerce packages.
+A new field type called **Type of asset** has been added to select the Commerce package deployment type.
+The values available for this field are:

+- **Software deployable package - Finance and Operation environment deployment** (default value)
+- **Commerce Cloud Scale Unit Extension - CSU Extension package deployment**
+- **e-Commerce Package - e-Commerce environment deployment**.

-CSU Extension package deployment and e-Commerce Package deployment will override the previous deployments, if you have multiple CSU extensions packages then all CSU packages must be merged as one package for deployment.
+CSU extension package deployment and Commerce package deployment will override the previous deployments.
+If you have multiple CSU extensions packages, then all CSU packages must be merged as one package for deployment.

 ## Make sure that MSAL.PS is installed